 Commented code accompanying the JFP paper, with the complete implementations of all interpreters.
 The code files are in the same directory as the README.txt file.

-In the initial approach, typed terms are represented by GADTs.
+In the so-labeled initial approach, typed terms are represented by GADTs.
 The absence of type-tag mismatch errors is the central property of GADT.
 The absence of unbound variable reference errors is assured either by higher-order abstract syntax (Xi et al., POPL 2003) or De Bruijn indices and dependent types (Pasalic et al., ICFP 2002).
 This page has described the final tagless approach.
 Type-tag mismatch errors are patently absent because there are simply no type tags and hence no possibility of type errors during interpretation.
 The absence of the second sort of errors can likewise be assured by higher-order abstract syntax (used here) or De Bruijn indices.

 We demonstrate that the final and initial typed tagless representations are related by bijection.
 We use the higher-order language of the Tagless Final paper (APLAS 2007), which is the superset of the language introduced in Xi et al (POPL 2003).
 In the latter paper, the tagless interpretation of the language was the motivation for GADT.
-In a bit abbreviated form, the final and the initial representations of our DSL are defined as follows:
+In a bit abbreviated form, the final and the initial representations of our DSL in Haskell are defined as follows:

 class Symantics repr where int :: Int -> repr Int lam :: (repr a -> repr b) -> repr (a->b) app :: repr (a->b) -> repr a -> repr b fix :: (repr a -> repr a) -> repr a add :: repr Int -> repr Int -> repr Int data IR h t where Var :: h t -> IR h t INT :: Int -> IR h Int Lam :: (IR h t1 -> IR h t2) -> IR h (t1->t2) App :: IR h (t1->t2) -> IR h t1 -> IR h t2 Fix :: (IR h t -> IR h t) -> IR h t Add :: IR h Int -> IR h Int -> IR h IntThe data constructor